hku/awesome-prompts-en/README.md

 # awesome-prompts-en

-a repository of awesome chatGPT prompts for YummyPrompt
+This a collection of awesome prompts.

+You can directly import these prompts into chatGPT with the chrome extension: [YummyPrompt](https://chrome.google.com/webstore/detail/yummyprompt/bdkepepnlfhfpbgechjcgggjcakemkkp?hl=en&authuser=0)